-- When enrolling your card into a digital wallet we will send you a verification code to complete your enrolment with the digital wallet provider.
-Never share this code with anyone else. - If your mobile phone ever stops working, get in touch with your service provider to make sure you haven't been a victim of 'mobile phone porting'.
+- When enrolling your card into a digital wallet we will send you a verification code to complete your enrollment with digital wallet provider.
+Never share this code with anyone else or enter it into a website. - If your mobile phone ever stops working, get in touch with your service provider to make sure you haven't been a victim of 'mobile phone porting'.
 This is where scammers use your information to transfer your phone number to another provider so they can intercept SMS passcodes sent to you. - When downloading Apps, ensure that they are from official App stores (App Store or Google Play).
-Never download an App from a link in an email or SMS. - Regularly check your account statements and transaction history.
+Never download an App from a link in an email or SMS. - Regularly check your account statement, Internet banking, and transaction history.
 If you spot a transaction you don't remember or recognise, let us know straight away. - Only use trusted devices and trusted Wifi networks to do online banking.
-Never accept a request to download a program or certificate to your device in order to use a public Wifi network. - Regularly check your Open Banking data sharing permissions in NAB Internet Banking/NAB app (consents for your banking data to be shared with an accredited third party).
+Never accept a request to download a program or certificate to your device in order to use a public Wifi network. - Regularly check your Open Banking data sharing permissions (consents for your banking to be shared with an accredited third party) which can be done through NAB Internet Banking/NAB App.
 If you spot content you don't remember or recognise, call us straight away.
-For instructions on how to do this, please visit nab.com.au/openbanking - Install up-to-date anti-virus software on your devices to detect and prevent online attacks.
-NAB offers customers 6-months free security software.
-Visit nab.com.au/software - Report any scams to the Australian Federal Government's Scamwatch service at scamwatch.gov.au - Keep up-to-date with online threats and advice at nab.com.au/security, or Australian Cyber Security Centre at cyber.gov.au
+For instructions on how to do this, please visit nab.com.au/openbanking. - Install up-to-date anti-virus software on your devices to detect and prevent online attacks. - Report any scams to the Australian Federal Government's Scamwatch service at scamwatch.gov.au. - Keep up-to-date with online threats and advice at nab.com.au/security, or Australian Cyber Security Centre at cyber.gov.au.